linkalis/open-cv-getting-started/README.md

 *(Sorry, Windows folks!
 Anyone want to add instructions for Windows installation?
 Let me know and I'll give you access to this repository so you can add them.)*

+## What is OpenCV?
+OpenCV is a computer vision library that is open source and free to use for personal or academic experimenting--or can even be built into commercial products!

+You can write OpenCV code in C/C++ (can be kinda tricky!), *or* you can use OpenCV's Python bindings to write Python code (a little less tricky!) that will work with OpenCV.
+You can also write Java that works with OpenCV, but I'm not sure why you'd ever want to do that... ;-)

 ## 1) Install the Python Anaconda bundle
 From: http://continuum.io/downloads